jfcherng-roundcube/plugin-show-folder-size/README.md

 - Roundcube: `1.3.9`, `1.4.0`
 - Supported skins: `Classic`, `Larry`, `Elastic`

-If you need support for PHP `5.4` ~ `7.0`, go to [php5](https://github.com/jfcherng-roundcube/plugin-show-folder-size/tree/php5)
+If you need support for PHP `5.4` ~ `7.0`, go to the [php5](https://github.com/jfcherng-roundcube/plugin-show-folder-size/tree/php5)
 branch or just let Composer decide the version to be installed.
+But note that I am not meant to maintain the `php5` branch because even PHP 5.6 is quite outdated nowadays.

 ## Demo